akgnit/Code-Academy/6The CSS Box Model/readme.md

-Please see "6The CSS Box Model" rep
+Please see "6The CSS Box Model II" rep
 This one is unarranged